snacsnoc/snacklinux/README.md

 :whale: (in-progress) Docker support

 Visit [snacklinux.geekness.eu](http://snacklinux.geekness.eu) for downloads, wiki and more information about SnackLinux.
+______
+SnackLinux runs a barebone kernel with downloadable extra kernel modules.

-The philosophy is to create a completely hackable Linux system using standard GNU utilities, controllable by makefiles.
+The philosophy is to create a completely hackable Linux system using standard GNU utilities, controlled by makefiles.
 The system installs to a local directory, anything in there is included in the final build.
 Imagine [Linux From Scratch](https://www.linuxfromscratch.org/) but with a lot less features.

-SnackLinux runs a barebone kernel with downloadable extra kernel modules.
+If you've ever wanted to build your own Linux distribution in 30 minutes, this is the project you're after.

 Initially the project was created to run on old 486 CPUs with the latest software, so SnackLinux is optimized for size and low RAM.
 The x86 bootable ISO is 7MB in size!

-Archtechtures supported:
+__Archtechtures supported:__
 * arm64 (current, works) - Targeting Apple Silicon
 * i486 (updating)
 * amd64/x86_64 (old, but works with effort)

-Building SnackLinux from source
+# Compiling SnackLinux from source
 -------------------------------